Canada approves Pfizer-BioNTech Covid-19 vaccine - RFI

 The regulator advised, however, that it should be used only in people 16 years of age and up, for now.

+Canada had pre-ordered 20 million doses of the Pfizer-BioNTech vaccine when it was still in development, with an option for 56 million additional doses.

-Prime Minister Justin Trudeau said on Monday that as many as 249,000 doses would be received in December, with the first shipments to 14 sites across Canada arriving as early as next week and people receiving shots a day or two later.
+Trudeau said on Monday that as many as 249,000 doses would be received in December.

+The first shipments to 14 sites across Canada are scheduled to arrive Monday with people receiving shots a day or two later, according to Major-General Dany Fortin, a war-hardened commander put in charge of coordinating distribution.

 Health care workers and vulnerable populations including the elderly are to be the first to receive it.